 You market your academic training, skills, and personal traits to employers.
 Be prepared to introduce yourself to employers; communicate how you have demonstrated the following characteristics and inquire how you could be an asset to their organization:

 - Oral/Written Communications

 Resource: What is Career Readiness

 Dress the Part

-Much like you would dress to attend an interview, arrive clean, pressed and well-groomed.
+Much like you would dress to attend an interview and arrive clean, pressed, and well-groomed.